Child's Play 2: Novelization

 A tie-in novelization to the film was later written by Matthew J. Costello.
-The author added in some of his own plot scenes exclusive to the novel, such as going deeper into Andy Barclay and Chucky's past.
-Chucky is characterized to have an absent father and his abusive mother being a dwarf.
-Chucky got teased a lot because of this and later strangled his mother to death.
-Also, Chucky was put in special classes when he was younger.
+The author added in some of his own developments exclusive to the novel, such as going deeper into Andy Barclay and Chucky's perspectives, even delving into Chucky's past.
+Chucky is characterized to have an absent father and his abusive, alcoholic mother being a dwarf.
+After being repeatedly teased for this, Chucky later strangled his mother to death at 13 and buried her in the local park.
+Also, Chucky remembers being put in special classes when he was younger.
 During the scene at the factory, Chucky sees a bunch of Good Guy dolls and wishes that he could bring them to life to do his bidding.
 This was partially used as the plot of the film Cult of Chucky.

 Reception

 Box office

-The film opened at number one in the US with an opening weekend gross of $10,718,520 from 1,996 screens in the US.
-The film grossed a total of $28,501,605 in the US and an additional $7.3 million internationally for a worldwide gross of $35.8 million.
+The film opened at number one in the US with an opening weekend gross of $10,718,520 from 1,996 screens in the United States.
+The film grossed a total of $28,501,605 domestically and an additional $7.3 million internationally for a worldwide gross of $35.8 million.

 Critical response

+Metacritic, which uses a weighted average, assigned the a score of 37 out of 100, based on 16 critics, indicating "generally unfavorable" reviews.
 Evan Dickson of Bloody Disgusting, in describing how it surpasses the original film, wrote, "Child's Play 2 manages to strip away all artifice and still manage to be an effective slasher."

 Variety wrote, "Child's Play 2 is another case of rehashing the few novel elements of an original to the point of utter numbness."
 Gene Siskel gave the film zero stars out of four, calling it "A vicious, ugly little thriller."
 On Siskel and Ebert's Worst of 1990 show, Siskel further criticised the film, accusing director John Lafia of "prostituting himself" and rhetorically asking the audience "who was this trash made for and would you want to sit next to them in a theater?"

 Kevin Thomas of the Los Angeles Times thought the original was "a terrific one-of-a-kind thriller," but "Not so the sequel.
 It's an all-out horror film—handsomely produced but morbid and not in the least amusing to watch."
 Richard Harrington of The Washington Post called it "an inevitable sequel that's not as good as its progenitor, but better than most movies with the numbers 2 through 8 in their titles."